Midlands: Symbolism

 A saltire (diagonal cross) may have been used as a symbol of Mercia as early as the reign of Offa.
 By the 13th century, the saltire had become the attributed arms of the Kingdom of Mercia.
 The arms are blazoned Azure, a saltire Or, meaning a gold (or yellow) saltire on a blue field.
 The saltire is used as both a flag and a coat of arms.
 As a flag, it is flown from Tamworth Castle, the ancient seat of the Mercian kings.

 The flag also appears on street signs welcoming people to Tamworth, the "ancient capital of Mercia".
 It was also flown outside Birmingham Council House during 2009 while the Staffordshire Hoard was on display in the city before being taken to the British Museum in London.
 The cross has been incorporated into a number of coats of arms of Midlands towns, including Tamworth, Leek and Blaby.
 It was recognised as the Mercian flag by the Flag Institute in 2014.

-Extent
+Language and dialect

-There is no single definition for the Midlands.
-If defined as being made up of the statistical regions of East Midlands and West Midlands, it includes the counties of Derbyshire, Herefordshire, Leicestershire, most of Lincolnshire (with the exception of North and North East Lincolnshire), Northamptonshire, Nottinghamshire, Rutland, Shropshire, Staffordshire, Warwickshire, Worcestershire and the West Midlands metropolitan boroughs.
-If not following the official regional boundaries, the Midlands may also include Peterborough (historically part of Northamptonshire), Finningley (historically part of Nottinghamshire), and the aforementioned boroughs of Lincolnshire.
+Dialect is one of the fields where the Midlands may have mixed influences.
+A study has shown that some Midlands areas have traditionally had a dialect closer to "northern" but now more influenced by "southern".
+West Midlands English and East Midlands English are generalised groups of dialects spoken in the Midlands.
+The former notably includes the Brummie and Black Country dialects.

-Additionally, there is an informal region known as the South Midlands which is considered to include the southern parts of the East Midlands and northern parts of Southern England.
-Conversely, although the northern parts of Derbyshire and Nottinghamshire are officially part of the Midlands, they are often considered to be in Northern England, with northern Derbyshire (areas of which were historically in Cheshire) lying close to the cities of Sheffield and Manchester, and northern Nottinghamshire lying close to Sheffield.
-However, they are included in the North Midlands informal region which covers the northern parts of the West and East Midlands, along with some southern parts of Northern England.
+William Shakespeare, one of the most famous English poets in history, was from Warwickshire in the Midlands.